davidrhoden/davidrhoden-basic-netlify/pages/contact.md

 eleventyNavigation:
   key: Get in touch
   order: 14
-  tooltip: "Send me a message or sign up for my (very fun) online newsletter."
+  tooltip: "Send me a message, or sign up for my (very fun) online newsletter."
 ---